izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/quoter_and_swap/quoter_swap_chain_with_exact_input.rst

 5. Approve (skip if you pay chain token directly)
 ---------------------------------------------------

-before send transaction or estimate gas, you need approve contract liquidityManager to have authority to spend yuor token, because you need transfer some tokenA and some tokenB to pool.
+Before sending transaction or estimating gas, you need to approve contract Swap to have authority to spend your token.
+Since the contract need to transfer some tokenA or tokenB to the pool.

+If the allowance is enough or the input token is chain gas token, just skip this step.

 .. code-block:: typescript
     :linenos: